This industry is dominated by, with the exception of the United States, countries from the Asia Pacific region.

 - security and assembly line cameras

-The industry is seeing a period of high investment in infrastructure in 2022 following the semiconductor shortages induced by the pandemic.
+The industry is currently in a period of high investment in infrastructure in 2023 following the semiconductor shortages induced by the pandemic.
 However, high-tech plants are extraordinarily expensive and require many years to build and reach peak manufacturing capacity.

 - Self-paced e-learning